 But I don’t think C is actually thriving, I think it has been dead for 25 years.
 Because it simply is no longer grounded in the concrete data types and operations of conventional machines.
 SIMD.
 Multicore.
 Multiple levels of caches.
 GPUs.
 And it fails to provide abstractions that can get portability between machines, given that the main variants of machines now are different x86 systems and the GPUs.

-My first professional job was to write a cross assembler in PDP-11 assembler language.
+My first professional job was to write a cross-assembler in PDP-11 assembler language.
 This is the same CPU that C was developed for.
-What C does is abstract the PDP-11 (i.e. a PDP-11/20), and this translates well to similar CPUs: VAX, 6800, 68000, SPARCs, and (with some memory model fudges, the 8086 too.)
-But that is 45 year old technology now.
+What C does is abstract the PDP-11 (i.e. a PDP-11/20), and this translates well to similar CPUs: VAX, 6800, 68000, SPARCs, and (with some memory model fudges, the 8086 too).
+But that technology is 45 years old now.

 Actually, the answer is more like “if you have called a library function that has optimized versions for different CPUs, they may generate it”.
 And there is more chance for some numeric operations, since most of the SIMD instructions are targeted for those uses.
 But that does not change the basic answer.
-Your own compiled code will probably not make use of SIMD instructions etc unless you have specifically caledl Intrinsic functions–no good for Java etc–, or put in bits of assembler, or happened to layout your code in some way that the LLVM (or whatever compiler backend you are using) accidentally recognizes it can do something.
+Your own compiled code will probably not make use of SIMD instructions etc, unless you have specifically called intrinsic functions–no good for Java etc–, or put in bits of assembler, or happened to lay out your code in some way that the LLVM (or whatever compiler backend you are using) accidentally recognizes, so it can do something.

-Language designers, and the the C Programming Language Committee should look seriously at ISPC.
-The rise of JSON is not only becase it fits web application developer’s requirements for a format for sending data structures over the wire better than XML does: it is also because XML parser writers and other library and application developers simply are not capable (where we are in the food chain) of doing anything to utilize the instructions in CPUs available for the last decade for improved text processing and parsing.
-The languages need to expose them as first class abstractions, data types and control structures: ISPCs gangs and SOA and so on really hit the nail on the head better than anything I have seen yet.
+Language designers, and the C Programming Language Committee, should look seriously at ISPC.
+The rise of JSON is not only because it fits web application developer’s requirements for a format for sending data structures over the wire better than XML does.
+It is also because XML parser writers and other library and application developers simply are not capable (due to where we are in the food chain) of utilizing the instructions in CPUs, available for the last decade, that improve text processing and parsing.
+Languages need to expose them as first class abstractions, data types and control structures: ISPCs gangs and SOA and so on, really hit the nail on the head better than anything I have seen yet.

-I can see that the other classes of programming languages have some excuse for being similarly deficient, that it is not their schtick.
-But it clearly was C’s schtick, and the reason for C’s success, but C’s stagnation is positively getting in the way now.
+I can see that the other classes of programming languages have some excuse for being similarly deficient, that it is not their shtick.
+But it clearly was C’s shtick, and the reason for C’s success, but C’s stagnation is positively getting in the way now.